CHiPs44/YetAnotherPicoComputer/50-Setup-with-RP2350.md

 ## HSTX and DVI/HDMI to the rescue?

-PicoDVI is a hack (see <https://github.com/pimoroni/picovision/issues/91> for example)
+PicoDVI is a a wonderful hack but it has some flaws (see <https://github.com/pimoroni/picovision/issues/91> for example).

+Even if there still are loads of **free** and perfectly good LCD VGA monitors, it seems many people now consider VGA as "vintage" tech, looking towards for HDMI connections (not even DVI), mainly because they only have modern ones.

+RP2350 has this HSTX with TMDS hardware encoder interface, using only 8 dedicated GPIO pins, and seemingly makes DVI/HDMI output a breeze.

+## Pico 2

+## Pimoroni Pico Plus 2